 (1.5) This course introduces accrual accounting concepts, teaching students how to prepare and understand the content of financial statements.
 Topics include the recognition and measurement of accounting events, preparation and analysis of income statements, balance sheets, and statements of cash flows, and the measurement of revenues, expenses, assets, liabilities, and stockholders equity, including both US and international principles.

-Required core course in the MBA-GM Program.
+This course is a required core course in the MBA-GM Program and not available to MA/MS students.
+Prerequisites: None